Call our free Dementia Helpline 0800 888 6678

 A life story is a record of a person’s life that can trigger happy memories, create talking points and help carers get to know them as an individual.
 Ideally, they are developed with the person’s involvement, but if they are unable to help, you can create it for them.

-You can choose the format – or combination of formats – that works best for them: books, collages, video or voice recordings, memory boxes or apps.
+You can choose the format – or combination of formats – that works best for the person: books, collages, video or voice recordings, memory boxes or apps.

 Everyone’s life story is individual, but you could include: